yxyyeah/Improved-GUI-YoutubeDownloader/README.md

 # Improved-GUI-YoutubeDownloader

+First pip install pytube on your computer.
+Then git clone this repository.

-improved GUI youtube video downloader with tkinter and pytube.(you need to pip install pytube first)
+improved GUI youtube video downloader with tkinter and pytube.

 using try...excecpt... modules to prevent program collapse caused by poor internet connection.